Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Sales Assistant Eileen Holland, who had served for 23 years, told The Sun 'Woolworths has become part of my life.
 We're like one big happy family.
 Even shoppers are coming up to congratulate us'.

 Honor Blackman helps Woolworths to relaunch Spangles - a popular boiled sweet from the Sixties.
-The former Bond girl certainly had the upper hand, winning over hearts and minds at the photo shoot in London's Covent GardenWoolworths exploited its position as the largest confectioner in Europe, to launch several new sweet brands.
-It also used its influence to restore several favourites to the shelves after they were dropped by the manufacturers.
+The former Bond girl certainly had the upper hand, winning over hearts and minds at the photo shoot in London's Covent GardenAs the largest confectioner in Europe, the stores were often chosen to launch new sweet brands.
+The Buyer was also able to persuade suppliers to restore several favourites to the shelves.
 According to press reports it 'forced' Cadbury's to reinstate Bournville Boxed Chocolates, alongside its new Biarritz brand.
 Terry's agreed to supply Devon Milk in half pound (227g) and pound (454g) boxes.
-Mars Confectionery used the High Street chain for the return of Spangles, which had been a Sixties Favourite.
-They showed a true touch of class, hiring popular Bond-girl and TV star Honor Blackman for a photocall.
-She posed, Spangles aloft, on the bonnet of an e-type Jaguar in Covent Garden.
+Mars relaunched the sixties favourite, Spangles, at Woolworths with panache.
+The supplier hired popular Bond-girl and TV star Honor Blackman for a photocall.
+She posed, Spangles aloft, on the bonnet of an e-type Jaguar in London's Covent Garden.

 Every Woolworths store celebrated the firm's ninetieth birthday 'on your High Street' - sadly they never made it to the full century